-Bryan County News Community Calendar
+Bryan County News community calendar

 • Magnolia Farmers Market - 8 a.m.-noon Saturdays (through Nov.
 7), Market Square, 1st and Evergreen Streets, Durant; facebook.com/durantmagnoliafarmersmarket

-• Draggin’ Main Car Show & Cruise - 10 a.m., Downtown Durant; durantmainstreet.org
+• Draggin’ Main Car Show & Cruise - 10 a.m., Downtown Durant; durantmainstreet.org/dragginmain

 • Ultimate Country Tribute Fest - 6 p.m., $25, Bubba’s Brewhouse, 9125 US-70, Durant; facebook.com/bubbasbrewhouse